odcambc/STROMBOLI/README.md

 # Snakemake pipeline for nanopore-based barcode variant mapping

 This is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for processing barcoded long-read sequencing data.
-The pipeline is designed to take noisy raw nanopore reads, robustly identify and cluster barcode sequences, then call consensus variants for each barcode cluster.
+The pipeline is designed to take noisy  nanopore data, robustly identify and cluster barcode sequences, then call consensus variants for each barcode cluster.

 ## Quick start